Achronite/mqtt-energenie-ener314rt/README.md

 MQTT node.js application to control the Energenie line of products via the ENER314-RT add-on board for the Raspberry Pi.

-The primary reason this application has been built is to allow integration with [Home Assistant](https://www.home-assistant.io/) etc. via MQTT messaging.
+The primary reason this application has been built is to allow integration with [Home Assistant](https://www.home-assistant.io/) via MQTT messaging; but it should work with anything that can integrate via MQTT.

 https://energenie4u.co.uk/

+## IMPORTANT: UPGRADING FROM PREVIOUS RELEASE

+**v0.7.x requires additional software dependencies that must be manually installed first.**

+If you are upgrading from version 0.6.x or below, please ensure that you install node.js v18.2+, `gpiod` and `libgpiod` by following steps 2 and 3 in the Getting Started secion below.

+There are also some additional parameters that you may wish to add to your `config.json` file.

 ## Purpose